rodrigojmartin/greek-heroes/README.md

 * yarn >= 1.2

 ### Commands
-In the project directory, you can run:
+Locally in the project directory, you can run:

 ### `yarn install`
 Installs the project dependencies